medhakant/goByExample/README.md

 ____
-To simply run any of the code-
+To simply run any of the code- go run hello.go
-'''bash
-go run hello.go

 To build and run the code-
-'''bash
 go build hello.go

 ***